Ferncreek: A Case of Unintentional Manufactured Conflict

 At the signalized intersections of Livingston and Amelia, there used to be a left turn pocket which facilitated thru traffic.
 With a simple move of a few feet, I could position myself on the left side of the thru lane to increase my visibility to drivers turning left from the opposing side.
 After the repave, the striping crew correctly re-striped the turn pockets, ending the bike lane before the intersections.
 But someone nixed that.
 The new paint was blacked out, removing the turn pockets, and the bike lanes were striped (with a dashed line) to the intersection.
 The problem with this is, left turning traffic causes cars to back up in the thru lane.
 Cyclists are encouraged to pass the queue.
 Those of us who don’t pass the queue now have to negotiate out of the bike lane and move clear across the general use lane to get to that safe position on the left side of the lane.

-The animation at the top of this post shows the conflicts that are created by this configuration.
+The animation above shows the conflicts that are created by this configuration.
 These are not theoretical conflicts.
 In the months since this road was repaved and striped, I have seen them all.
 I avoid passing the queue, but if I did, I would have had several close calls already.
 I have gotten trapped in the bike lane a few times by overtaking cars and had to approach the intersection with extreme caution from that disadvantaged position.

 Where Ferncreek intersects Robinson and Colonial, the bike lane ends in order to make room for a left turn lane.
 This configuration works much better.
 Unfortunately, uninformed cyclists (I used to be one of them) complain about the bike lane ending before an intersection where they feel most insecure.
 Most people have no idea that staying in a bike lane increases their risk of being hit at an intersection.
 (See What’s Wrong with This Picture? and Preventing the Left Cross)